 We specialize in structure and function of membrane proteins, with a special focus on the transport mechanisms mediating uptake of lipids, vitamins, sugars and ions.
-We address these topics using a complementary set of methods founded in macromolecular crystallography and electron microscopy to determine the 3-dimensional structures of key players in these uptake systems.
-This is then followed by biochemical characterization of the molecular mechanism in vitro and in vivo.
+We address these topics using a complementary set of methods founded in macromolecular crystallography and electron microscopy to determine the 3-dimensional atomic structures of key players in these transport systems.
+This is combined with biochemical characterization of the molecular mechanism in vitro and in vivo.
 We are furthermore engaged in development of methods for low-resolution crystallography and single-particle cryo-electron microscopy, as it pertains to the challenging field of membrane protein structure.

-The long-term objective of the lab is to elucidate the molecular mechanisms underlying NPC1L1-dependent cholesterol transport by a combination of crystallography and electron microscopy.
+The long-term objective of the lab is to elucidate the molecular mechanisms underlying NPC-dependent sterol transport through a combination of crystallography and electron microscopy.

-The long-term objective of the lab is to understand the molecular mechanism of energy-independent transport of sugar in the Sugar Porter family and the GLUTs by determining structures of proteins in the GLUT and SWEET families, and use this information to guide studies of mechanism.
+The long-term objective of the lab is to understand the molecular mechanism of energy-independent transport of sugar in the Sugar Porter family and the GLUTs by determining structures of proteins in the SP family and, and use this information to guide our biochemical studies of mechanism.